orionvault/Documentation/Draft-Orion-Vault-Technical-White-Paper.md

 ### Digital Masterpiece Tokenization

-An owner can choose whether to be in possession DM or tokenize it into shares.
+An owner can choose whether to be in possession of DM in form of a single token or if to tokenize it into shares.
 To fully maintain ERC721 standard and keep its token nature tokenization a shares denomination attribute is provided as a number in range from 1 to 100.
 Initially all DMs issued to the market are denominated with 100%.
 Tokenization of a DM expressed as 100F goes as follows:

 * An EOA of 100F calls a tokenization instruction on blockchain to split it into 30% and 70% shares